rugbyprof/2143-Object-Oriented-Programming/Resources/01-Comments/README.md

   - RULE 1: Every program will have comments.
   - RULE 2: If I didn’t mention it in class or write it on the assignment, refer to RULE 1.
-  - RULE 3: I’m allowed to make cheesy, but effective jokes.

 ### Example Program Comment Block